Syracuse Looking Towards Onondaga Lake from Mount Olympus--click to enlarge

 Finding the Carrier Dome is fairly easy.
 It sits just east of downtown and is perched on top of a hill overlooking the city.
 However, the University provides a nice overview and has it broken down to the three main parking areas.
 Read below to see which set of directions you should use.

-A link with interactive maps of all the Campuses
+A link with interactive maps of all the Campuses.
+Good Maps to Print: Main and South Campus.

 Suggested areas to look:

+Syracuse is not an easy place to roll up on game day with no idea where to park.
+You can drive up Adams St. from I-81 and drive down Walnut and Harrison and hope to find a cash lot.
+If you do here are a few suggestions.
 Check the fraternities/sororities on Walnut, parking garages (Sheraton Hotel, a few others can be found around Crouse and Irving Avenues a few blocks north/west of the Dome), and private residences.
 Expect to pay about $10-20 to park.
 Another area is to drive up Adams St from I-81.
 Stay in your left lane.
 I found a cheap lot near Adams St north of the Crouse Irving Hospital which sold out about two hours prior to kickoff.
 Be advised this lot isn't always open.
 No problem just stay in your left lane and proceed another block and look for cash lots on the left side.
+If you are military or have a DoD ID (Retired Military, etc...) you can try to park at the VA Hospital garage on Irving.
+If the Irving Ave entrance is closed drive around to lower back entrance.

 If you are lucky enough to have a connection there are several nice lots near the Dome for parking/tailgating but require a permit (based on donation level).
 All of the lots owned by the university close to the Dome are permit only.
 The Stadium West Area (the lots just to the west of the Dome in the direction towards I-81) is particularly in high demand as capacity has been reduced the last few years for new buildings PARKING TIP: Syracuse started in 2009 printing individual parking passes for these premium donor lots.
 Each game has a separate pass you hang from your rear view mirror.
 It makes it real handy for someone who isn't going to the the game to let you use a pass for a specific game.
-The school says they are not transferable but it isn't enforced.
+Officially they are not transferable but it isn't enforced.
+If someone is selling a Stadium West parking pass you can figure they are worth $30.
+Other official lots and garages are worth less.

 Urban Tailgating Syracuse Style